Sorry, you need to enable JavaScript to visit this website.

 Situational awareness is the ability to perceive, understand, and respond to a situation.
 This systematic review identified nine studies aimed at improving nurses' situational awareness and, therefore, patient safety.
 Intervention types included electronic health record (EHR) dashboards, communication, and structured nursing assessments.
 The evidence that EHR dashboards improve situational awareness was weak, and future research should utilize a situational awareness model in development of dashboards.

 Diagnostic safety is core to care without harm.
-This webinar aligns with the 2024 Patient Safety Awareness Week theme of diagnostic excellence.
-A panel of experts representing advocacy, academic and research entities will participate.
+This webinar aligned with the 2024 Patient Safety Awareness Week theme of diagnostic excellence.
+A panel of experts representing advocacy, academic and research entities participated.

 Wells K. Health Shots.
 KFF News and Michigan Public.
 February 22, 2024.